Tax Guide in Turkey

 There would be a withholding tax on the branch profits of non-resident companies upon remittance of such profits to the headquarters.
 The rate of withholding tax is 15% effective which is applied on the amount after the deduction of corporate income tax from taxable branch profits.
 The bilateral income tax from taxable branch profits.
 The bilateral income tax treaties provides special tax rates, therefore, the above rates needs to be confirmed with the signed bilateral treaties.

 All resident and non-resident companies, which earn commercial or professional income and which are obliged to file annual corporate income tax return, are also required to file ACIT return at 22% on the basis of the actual quarterly profits.
 ACIT is not a requirement for the multi-year construction works being subject to taxation on the basis of completed project basis.
 ACIT paid during the year is offset against the final taxes calculated on the annual corporate income tax return.
 Any excess payment may be offset against other tax liabilities, and in the absence of such liabilities, it is refundable upon the claim within one year.

 Tax Returns and Payments

 The normal fiscal year-end is December 31st.
 Where the calendar year is not appropriate bacause of the nature of business, permission can be obtained from the Ministry of Finance for an alternative fiscal period.
-Annual corporate income tax returns must be field, within the period from 1st to 25th days of the fourth month following the end of the fiscal year and corporate income tax is payable (after the offset of ACIT and other available tax credits) until the end of the month in which the tax return must be filed by the 14th of the second month following the quarter end and is payable on the 17th of the same month.
-Withholding tax on dividends has to be filed by the 23rd of the month following the didend payments to shareholders and paid on 26th of the same month.
+Annual corporate income tax returns must be filed within the period from 1st to 25th days of the fourth month following the end of the fiscal year and corporate income tax is payable (after the offset of ACIT and other available tax credits) until the end of the month in which the tax return filed.
+ACIT returns must be filed by the 14th of the second month following the quarter end and is payable on the 17th of the same month.
+Withholding tax on dividends has to be filed by the 23rd of the month following the dividend payments to shareholders and paid on 26th of the same month.

 Major Transaction Taxes